-You wish to write a succinct expression for $TMin_w$, where w is the number of bits in data type long int.
-Since the size of this data type varies from one machine to another (see Figures CS:APP2e-2.8 and CS:APP2e-2.9), you decide to make use of the sizeof operation, so that the expression will yield $TMin_w$ as long as w is a multiple of 8.
-You also use a trick, to be covered in Section CS:APP2e-2.3.6, that shifting a number left by 3 is the same as multiplying it by 8.
+You wish to write a succinct expression for $TMin_w$ , where w is the number of bits in data type long int.
+Since the size of this data type varies depending on the machine and the compiler settings (see

+Figures CS:APP3e-2.9 and CS:APP3e-2.10), you decide to make use of the sizeof operation, so that the expression will yield $TMin_w$ as long as w is a multiple of 8.
+You also use a trick, to be covered in Section CS:APP3e-2.3.6, that shifting a number left by 3 is the same as multiplying it by 8.